kylehakala/angular-resource-demo/README.md

     dumped.
 So if you add the same line to `student.html`, you'll get the contents of `student.detail.html`.

-10. At the moment, the student detail view doesn't know anything about the student it's looking at.
-However, that's a quick fix.
+10. Currently, the student detail view doesn't know anything about the student it's looking at.
+Fortunately, that's a quick fix.
 In the controller, `client/app/student.detail/student.detail.controller.js`:

     ```javascript